 A former college-radio DJ, Mrs. Kennedy has driven cross-country six times in a 1973 Volkswagen Bug and enjoys standing on her head.

-Currently she works at a public library and is finishing writing her first novel.
+Currently she works at a nonprofit and is just about finished writing her first novel.

 Thomas Hardy, from Jude the Obscure